 - Any much more…

-An advantage with SPF is that it provides schools with more efficient insulation.
+Spray foam has many advantages over other roofing systems.
+One advantage is that it provides schools with more efficient insulation.
 This is important because HVAC costs can be high when trying to keep hundreds of students and faculty comfortable.

-With SPF being seamless, it has an R-value of 6.7 per inch (the highest rating of any standard roofing insulation ) vs TPO, which provides no insulation value.
+With spray foam being seamless, it has an R-value of 6.5 per inch (the highest rating of any standard roofing insulation) vs TPO, which provides no insulation value.

 Speed is greatly important for school roofing projects.
 Schools only have 12 weeks of summer vacation without any students or staff around.

-With unpredictable weather and roofing contractors scheduling jobs 2-3 months in advance, it’s important for schools to make sure the contractor can finish the job before school begins.
+With unpredictable weather and roofing contractors scheduling jobs 2-3 months in advance, schools need to make sure the contractor can finish the job before school begins.

 One factor that can increase the speed of a project is the type of material being laid down.